Not prioritizing flex? You won’t like what’s really going on

 The CEO is our first candidate – and perhaps the most obvious.

-Hybrid work presents a fundamental alteration of how a company sees itself, its people and its space — and such a profound change needs to be met at the top executive level.
+Hybrid work presents a fundamental alteration of how a company sees itself, its people, and its space — and such a profound change needs to be met at the top executive level.

-Furthermore, the transition to hybrid has implications for so much of a company’s operational framework — from its use and management of real estate to its work culture and operating software — that it requires someone with an extensive knowledge base and skillset to properly oversee it.
+Furthermore, the transition to hybrid has implications for so much of a company’s operational framework — from its use and management of real estate to its work culture and operating software — that it requires someone with an extensive knowledge base and skill set to properly oversee it.

 The CEO is the person ultimately responsible for the success or failure of a business, and you could argue that it is therefore their job to oversee the implementation of hybrid work.